ZRJohnson208/GalacticLions-CodeVault/README.md

 To program your robot in Blocks or OnBot Java, you do not need Android Studio.

 ## Questions or Need Help?
-Please ask/email one of the coaches or team captain.
+Please ask/email one of the coaches or your team captain.
 You can also check the [FTC Documentation](https://ftc-docs.firstinspires.org/en/latest/).